rbarbaresco/asynctopus/README.md

 ```

 ### IMPORTANT
-Because asynctopus do not deal yet with the content-type of the response, it can't format it in the right way.
+Because asynctopus does not deal yet with the content-type of the response, it can't format it in the right way.
 So it will always respond to the callback_url with a byte response, as it's a generic way to send data.